JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 55. Conformed with full recommendations of GPL 3.0 license regarding notices and comments.
 56. Reworked main program pre-checking.
 57. Revised terminology in output messages, and tightened up the progress reporting design by adding gsl Ensures & Expects.
+58. Reworked the utf8 conversion, since std::wstring_convert is deprecated at C++17.
+59. Added signal handling to unlock the optical disk drive (needed when user initiates program abort).

 IN PROGRESS: